-The Governing body is collectively responsible for the school's Safeguarding arrangements.
-The Designated Safeguarding Governor will undertake initial Safeguarding training to understand their Role and Responsibilities.
+The Governing body is collectively responsible for the school's Safeguarding arrangements and ensuring that all staff are aware of their safeguarding responsibilities.
+The Designated Safeguarding Governor will undertake initial Safeguarding training to understand their Role and

+Responsibilities.
 Ideally, all governors will undertake the Basic Awareness Safeguarding training with their school.